RobertHarlowPhD/RobertHarlowPhD.github.io/index.md

 Note - this website is being updated, thank you for your patience.

 I am in the final year of my PhD researching predictive social perception within autism.
-I am currently in the exciting period writing up my results, and look forward to producing publications that I can present around the world.
+As an autistic person, this project is very personal to me.
+I am currently in the exciting period of awating my viva defence, and look forward to producing publications that I can present around the world.
 Outside of my project, I also have avid interests in emotion analytics, criminal and forensic psychology,  psychotherapy, and the open science movement.

 Alongside my research, I also mark work on the Foundation degree and BSc Psychology assignments, of which I also teach on some modules.
 I run seminars and workshops focusing on a variety of different approaches in Psychology, while helping students equip vital skills in an easy to digest way.